eoftedal/writings/published/mean_io-review.md

 Mean IO security review
 =======================

-I've been meaning to review Mean IO for some time and finally found the time to take a look at it.
+I've been meaning to review Mean IO for some time and finally found the time to take a quick look at it

 Password handling
 -----------------